-In the entire Article, we are going to use Stores and Sales table of the Pubs database.
-Now, have a look at the Join query shown below:
+We are going to use the Stores and Sales table represented in the Pubs Database throughout the entire article.
+Now, have a look at the Join query shown in Figure 1:

-In the above query, we are pulling three columns from the Stores table.
+The query shown in Figure 1 pulls three columns from the Stores table.
 The last two columns ord_num and qty are drawn from the Sales table.
 On the whole, the query shows the sales achieved by the Stores.
-Even though we have redundancies in the Stores column, we need those in this article to explain the FOR XML.
+Even though we have redundancies in the stor_name column, we need those errors in this article for a later example using FOR XML.

 --Example 01 -Generating RAW XML SELECT store.stor_id AS store_id, store.stor_name, store.city, sale.ord_num, sale.qty FROM Stores store Inner Join Sales sale ON store.stor_id = sale.stor_id FOR XML RAW;

-When we execute above query, we get the XML result as shown below:
+When we execute the above query, we get the XML result shown in Figure 2:

-In the earlier section, we saw an XML error in the second row stating duplicates element name called row present in the XML.
-In order to avoid it we can store all the rows in a root element.
-Now, look at the SQL Query below:
+In Figure 2, we saw an XML error in the second row stating a duplicated element name called "row" present in the XML.
+In order to avoid duplication, we can store all the rows in a root element.
+Take a look at the Example 2 SQL query code:

 --Example 02 - Raw XML with Root SELECT store.stor_id AS store_id, store.stor_name, store.city, sale.ord_num, sale.qty FROM Stores store Inner Join Sales sale ON store.stor_id = sale.stor_id FOR XML RAW, ROOT('ORDERS');

-We can add the “Root” construct with FOR XML Clause in SQL and that will place all the resulting rows as a child element of that Root.
-In the above example, we named the root element as ORDERS.
-Now look at the resulting XML below:
+We can add the ROOT construct to the FOR XML clause in SQL and that will arrange all the resulting rows as a single child element of that root.
+In the above example (2), we named the root element ORDERS.
+See the resulting XML in Figure 3:

-The above XML shows that all the records are enclosed by the Root element ORDERS.
-As a result, we can see that the red squiggly line in the second row is missing now.
-In essence, the XML is error free now just by having the root node.
-Note that a Parent can have multiple children with same element name.
+The above Figure 3 XML shows that all the records are enclosed by the root element ORDERS.
+As a result, we can see that the red squiggly line in the second row from Figure 1 is gone.
+The XML is error-free now just by incorporating a root node.
+Note that a parent (or root) can have multiple children with the same element name.

-Each row in the previous example is named as row by default.
-We can provide a meaningful name for the row returned by the query.
-The example is below:
+Each row in Figures 2 and 3 are named "row" by default.
+We can instead provide a meaningful name for the row returned by the query.
+Example 3 code details how:

 --Example 03 - Naming the Row of Raw XML SELECT store.stor_id AS store_id, store.stor_name, store.city, sale.ord_num, sale.qty FROM Stores store Inner Join Sales sale ON store.stor_id = sale.stor_id FOR XML RAW('Order'), ROOT('ORDERS');

-Note the usage of row name at the end of the FOR XML RAW.
-In the above example, we asked to name each row as Order which consequently produced the XML renaming element row as Order.
-The resulting XML output is below:
+Note the use of row name at the end of FOR XML RAW.
+In the above example, we asked to name each row "Order" which consequently produced the XML renaming element row as Order.
+The resulting XML query output is shown in Figure 4:

-In all previous examples, from the XML result display, we can notice column name and its values are shown as attributes.
-We can display these attributes as Elements so that the XML is easily readable.
-The example for doing that is below:
+In all previous examples, the XML results show the column name and its values are attributes.
+We can display these attributes as elements so that the XML is easy to read.
+Example 4 code shows you how: